Protecting the integrity of the greatest game.

 Get a snapshot of the current NFL game stats, updated weekly during the regular season.

-The league will review the changes with players, coaches and officials during team visits, the Rookie Transition Program and the NFL Officiating Clinic to help everyone adapt to the rules changes and points of emphasis.
-The NFL Officiating department will also develop training videos for players and coaches with specific examples.
+The league reviews the changes with players, coaches and officials during training camp, the Rookie Transition Program and the NFL Officiating Clinic to help everyone adapt to the rules changes and points of emphasis.
+The Officiating Department also provides training videos for players and coaches with specific examples.

 Learn more about how the NFL's rules have evolved.